 I arrived in Xela via Chicken Bus from Lake Atitlan.
 The trip took a couple of hours, through scenic mountain farmlands and steep winding roads.
-Some of the roads showed signs of bad landslides, and had not been completely cleaned up yet.
+Some of the roads showed signs of bad landslides and had not been completely cleaned up yet.

 I’ve really loved my stay here, despite the cold mountain weather and lack of indoor heating.
 My private hostel room only cost $36 Quetzales ($4.55 US) a night, and I had modern city amenities like decent WiFi and a multitude of restaurants just steps away.
-But the city is also surrounded by great outdoors activities as well, like my insane 2 day trek to Volcano Santiaguito.
+But the city is also surrounded by great outdoor activities as well, like my insane 2 day long trek to Volcano Santiaguito.

 Xela is a popular spot for Spanish language students to study, and there are a ton of schools in the area.
 Most of the other gringos I’ve met here are studying Spanish at one of these schools.
 But the city is not overrun with tourism, I might only see 5 or 6 other travelers walking about each day.

 There’s a bit of nightlife, large outdoor markets, friendly people (except for one random teenager who practiced her English on me by calling me a mother****er!) as well as great old buildings and parks.
 Quetzaltenango (aka Xela) has a little bit of everything, and it’s an interesting stop on any traveler’s journey.